LibreCAD/docs/guides/completion.rst

     :alt: Print Preview Toolbar
 .. actual image size 388px x 35px

-The print preview window shows an white rectangle with a black border and a drop shadow on a grey background.
-The black border represents the paper format as it is configured in the settings from the :ref:`dimension settings <dimn-prefs>` in **Drawing Preferences** on the "Paper" tab.
-If margins are specified, they are shown as a darker grey border.
+The print preview window shows the virtual paper as a white rectangle with a black border and a drop shadow on a grey background.
+The black border represents the paper format and orientation as it is configured on the "Paper" tab of the :ref:`Drawing Preferences <draw-prefs>`.
+If margins are specified on the "Paper" tab, they are shown as a darker grey border.

 Completing the Drawing